kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 )
 ```

-And really that is all that RAG is, getting some information from a knowledge source (in our case the recipes that match the ingredients that the use has asked for), and *augmenting* the prompt with that information.
-The prompt we are using may not be the best prompt for the situation, and you can spend a fair amount of time experimenting with different prompts to see what works best for your situation.
-I've found that OpenAI works well with a system prompt that contains more detailed instructions and the user prompt being just the augmented data, but that the smaller locally run models (Gemma/Phi/Qwen) need the JSON in the user prompt.
-But this is something to play around with, try all sorts of different prompts in the Notebook and see what works best for you.
+And really that’s all that RAG is: getting some information from a knowledge source (in our case the recipes that match the ingredients the user has asked for), and *augmenting* the prompt with that information.
+The prompt we’re using may not be the best prompt for the situation, and you can spend a fair amount of time experimenting with different prompts to see what works best for your situation.
+I’ve found that OpenAI works well with a system prompt that contains more detailed instructions and the user prompt being just the augmented data, but that the smaller locally run models (Gemma/Phi/Qwen) need the JSON in the user prompt.
+But this is something to play around with—try all sorts of different prompts in the Notebook and see what works best for you.

 For example, initially I was using these prompts, and it worked great with the OpenAI models but when I switched to any of the local models, I had to change the user prompt to be a little more universally applicable.